CARE OVER DETAIL RENDERS SIMPLICITY BEAUTIFUL

 Erika Lagerbielke is one of Sweden’s most well-known designers and glass artists.
 Her designs and glass art are known and appreciated all over the world.
 She is founder and co-owner, with Tomas Åhlman, of independent design company Erika Lagerbielke & Co AB, where she acts as creative director.

-Erika Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
+Lagerbielke’s design concentrates on innovation and function with strong artistic expression.
 She has been creating award winning glass designs for Orrefors since 1982, where she has specialized in stemware and products to enhance the meal experience.
 Among her well known and popular designs are design classic Intermezzo, wine glass series Merlot and connoisseur wine glass Difference.
-Among her recent designs are stemware More and beer glasses Beer.
-New introduction in 2017 was the handmade wine glass series Metropol and in 2018 the stemware line Zephyr.
+Among her recent designs are stemware More and beer glasses Beer, as well as the handmade wine glass series Metropol and Zephyr.

 Erika Lagerbielke works with unique design commissions such as a Bishop’s crozier for the diocese of Växjö, the Rector’s regalia for Linnaeus University and the official wedding gift for the Swedish Crown Princess couple Victoria and Daniel, a gift from the Swedish Parliament and Government.
 Her work is both secular and liturgical.
 Recently she has created a baptism bowl for the baroque font at Christ Church Cathedral, Oxford, UK, and in 2023 two pieces for the apse in the Romanesque crypt in the Cathedral of Lund; the stained-glass window Hope and a relief, The Well, for the altar.